Sustainability criteria for solid biomass under the SDE+/SDE++-scheme | RVO.nl

 CABs that wish to issue certificates or verification statements must be approved for these tasks within the framework of the Besluit en de Regeling conformiteitsbeoordeling vaste biomassa voor energietoepassingen (Decree and Regulation on the Conformity Assessment of Solid Biomass for Energy Applications).

-The table below displays an overview of the CBAs recognised by the Minister of Economic Affairs and Climate Policy.
+The table below displays an overview of the CABs recognised by the Minister of Economic Affairs and Climate Policy.
 The decisions in the far right-hand column form the legal basis for the recognitions, rather than the table itself.

 Overview of recognised CABs